SAKryukov/multi-tenant-electron-host/Editor/plugins/plugins.readme.md

 1. `description`: a string used to define the title of the menu item; the title is shown by hovering over the menu item
 1. `handler` a function accepting the editor API used to perform the job with the editor
 1. `isEnabled`: a function accepting the editor API used to enable or disable the menu item, depending on the current condition of the editor
-1. `menuItemIndent`: integer value determine the additional indent of the menu item represenging plugin; it can be used to structurize plugins in the menu.
+1. `menuItemIndent`: integer value determines the additional indent of the menu item; it can be used to structure plugins in the menu.

 A plugin can be registered if `handler` is `undefined` (or `null`).
 In this case, the menu item is always disabled, and the return of the function `isEnabled`, if any, is ignored.
 Such a plugin could be used as a group header for the plugins found lexicographically below it.
-In this case, it is shown in the menu in a special recognizeable style.
+In this case, it is shown in the menu in a special recognizable style.

 ### Editor API